johngage/tlpf-1/content/post/my-first/_index.md

 The important thing for the Wowchemy software to know is exactly where the image is stored.
 It might be in the same folder as the text, which is in a file named "index.md", so the "src=tl.logo.png" means the image is there, next to "index.md" , or it might be in a special folder just for images available to all pages, which is why the words 'library="true" 'are inside the curly brackets.

+{{% callout note %}}
+Found the source code for gallery.
+It's either local or static/media.
+Here's location. https://github.com/wowchemy/wowchemy-hugo-modules/blob/main/wowchemy/layouts/shortcodes/gallery.html There's a second one: {{% /callout %}}

 Here's an  illustration of the  "gallery" shortcode.
-Is something keeping Hugo from working?

 This document is in content/post/my-first/index.md .
 As a "leaf bundle", used in Hugo, with index.md, it should allow access to anything at any directory level in the same directory, as opposed  to "Branch Bundle", with _index.md, with access only in the directory level **of** the branch bundle directory i.e. the directory containing the `_index.md` ([ref](https://discourse.gohugo.io/t/question-about-content-folder-structure/11822/4?u=kaushalmodi)).